bhagyasree790/Artificial_Intelligence/README.md

 ## 🚀 How to Run

-To start the game, simply run the following command in your terminal:
+To start the game, simply download this repository and run the pacman.py file.

----
-python pacman.py